MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpnsplookupserviceend.md

-In Windows Sockets 2, conflicting error codes are defined for <b>WSAECANCELLED</b> and <a href="https://docs.microsoft.com/windows/desktop/WinSock/windows-sockets-error-codes-2">WSA_E_CANCELLED</a>.
-The error code <b>WSAECANCELLED</b> will be removed in a future version and only WSA_E_CANCELLED will remain.
+In Windows Sockets 2, conflicting error codes are defined for **WSAECANCELLED** and <a href="https://docs.microsoft.com/windows/desktop/WinSock/windows-sockets-error-codes-2">WSA_E_CANCELLED</a>.
+The error code **WSAECANCELLED** will be removed in a future version and only WSA_E_CANCELLED will remain.
 Namespace Providers should use the WSA_E_CANCELLED error code to maintain compatibility with the widest possible range of applications.